ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 # Operational Considerations

-Zone owners currently making use of SHA-1 based algorithms should immediately switch to algorithms with stronger cryptographic algorithms, such as the recommended algorithms in the [DNSKEY-IANA] and [DS-IANA] tables.
+Zone owners currently making use of SHA-1 based algorithms should immediately roll to algorithms with stronger cryptographic algorithms, such as the recommended algorithms in the [DNSKEY-IANA] and [DS-IANA] tables.

 # IANA Considerations